 DO YOU KNOW

 A woman may experience a wide range of emotions after an abortion.
 She may have positive or negative feelings right after the procedure.
-Feelings of grief, guilt, anxiety, anger, depression, suicidal thoughts and eating disorders may occur.
+Feelings of grief, guilt, anxiety, anger, depression, sleep problems and suicidal thoughts are not uncommon.
 Sometimes it takes several years for these feelings to occur.
 Compassion Women's Center is here to help women cope with any negative feelings after abortion.
-Click here for information on post abortion support.
+We offer post abortion support.